 - National Women’s History Museum: Lesson plans, video, “Electronic Field Trips,” and more.

 - New York Federal Reserve Bank's Educational Comic Book Series: Free downloadable comic books on monetary policy, the Federal Reserve System, and the concepts of barter, currency and banking.
 Free printed classroom sets are also available upon request on a limited "first come, first serve" basis.

 - Odoo's "Scale-Up!" business game: Combining online elements and physical cards, students learn about business creation, entrepreneurship, accounting and more!
-Educators can get a free copy or try it first by checking out the copy in our Resource Library!
+Educators can get a free copy (must send an email via the link page) or try it first by checking out the copy in our Resource Library!

 - **Smithsonian’s History Explorer: Lessons, interactives, media, featured artifacts and more connected to the National Museum of American History for K-12.

 - USA.gov: A few free lesson plans on aspects of the federal government.